omicscodeathon/cellitac/output/README.md

   Results from the second framework experiment (after applying feature/cell dropping).

 - **output_Third_Framework_without_dropping/**
   Results from the third framework experiment (without applying feature/cell dropping).

+- **output_scRNA_ML_Pipeline/**
+  Results from the scRNA-seq data.

 - **README.md**
   Documentation and instructions for the repository.